KameronKirk/parser_of_strings/README.md

 # parser_of_strings
-This program is a response to the datto api team code challenge.
+This program is a response to the team code challenge.

 # To run the tests
 Simply copy the repository then from the directory run